notoriouslogank/harbinger/README.md

 ### Server

-- server_dir: An absolute path to the directory your Minecraft server is launched from.
+- server_dir: Path to the directory your Minecraft server is launched from.
+(Works with ~/ file paths.)
-- startup_script: An absolute path to the script used to launch your Minecraft server.
+- startup_script: Path to the script used to launch your Minecraft server.
+(Works with ~/ file paths.)
 - server_local_ip: The local, private IP address of the Minecraft server.
 - server_public_ip: The public IP address of the Minecraft server.